-The Corporation has five interest rate swap agreements outstanding, in a notional amount of \$913,560,000, in connection with \$914,575,000 aggregate principal amount of outstanding Series 2003A Variable Rate Subordinate Lien Bonds, Series 2008B Variable Rate Senior Bonds and Series 2008B Variable Rate Subordinate Lien Bonds.
+The Corporation has five interest rate swap agreements outstanding, in a notional amount of \$913,560,000, in connection with its Series 2003A Variable Rate Subordinate Lien Bonds issued in February 2003 and its Series 2008B Variable Rate Senior Bonds and Series 2008B Variable Rate Subordinate Lien Bonds issued in June 2008 currently outstanding in the principal amount of \$914,575,000.
 Pursuant to such agreements, the Corporation is required to make payments based on fixed rates to the swap providers and is to receive payments based on a variable rate from the swap providers.
 Under certain circumstances, the agreements may be terminated by the Corporation or by the applicable swap provider, at which time the Corporation may be required to make a payment to the swap provider.
+In connection with the conversion of the Original Bonds and the reoffering of the Remarketed Bonds, the Corporation has terminated the interest rate exchange agreements associated with the Original Bonds.
 Swap payments are payable only from the Subordinate Subordinate Payment Fund under the Subordinate Resolution.
 For more information about the interest rate swap agreements, see Note 4 of the financial statements of the Corporation incorporated by reference herein.